chains-project/reproducible-central/README.md

     4. `*.json` - exit code of reference canonicalization, rebuild canonicalization, and diff.
 6. `oss-rebuild-improved` - same structure as `oss-rebuild`, but with improved canonicalization (https://github.com/chains-project/chains-rebuild/commit/4ef4c013fe6903cda40a9ee4244e3b65b5834325)
 6. `oss-rebuild-improved-2` - same structure as `oss-rebuild`, but with improved canonicalization (https://github.com/chains-project/chains-rebuild/commit/6dd67d5c7ac4db112f3419b5132d8f80a22cbe65)
+   > This also has the diffoscope files between the canonicalized artifacts, but they are not used in the paper.

 6. `copy_reference.log` and `copy_rebuild.log` - log if the artifact is copied from build directory to `reference` or `rebuild` directory
 6. `mvn.log` - log of the build process